Document Type : Original Article

 Abstract

-Background: Nausea and vomiting are common side effects of caesarean section with spinal anaesthesia.
-This study compared the effect of intravenous metoclopramide and ondansetron in preventing nausea and vomiting in elective cesarean section with spinal anaesthesia.
+Introduction: Nausea and vomiting are one of the most common side effects of caesarean section with spinal anesthesia.
+The present study was conducted with aim to compare the effect of intravenous metoclopramide and ondansetron in preventing nausea and vomiting in elective cesarean section with spinal analgesia.

-Methods: This study was a double-blind, randomized clinical trial with a control group of 150 pregnant women candidates for elective cesarean section.
+Methods: This double-blind randomized clinical trial study with a control group was conducted in 2020-2021 on 150 pregnant women 18-40 year’s candidates for elective cesarean section in Bandarabbas city.
 The patients were randomly divided into three groups.
-5 minutes before spinal anaesthesia, group I received IV metoclopramide 10mg, Group II received IV Ondansetron 4mg, and group III received IV normal saline.
-The incidence and number of episodes of nausea and vomiting, vital signs and amount of ephedrine consumption Were compared at 1,2,4 and 6 hours after the operation.
+Five minutes before spinal anesthesia, Group I received IV metoclopramide and Group II received IV Ondansetron and group III received IV normal saline.
+The incidence and number of episodes of nausea and vomiting, systolic and diastolic blood pressure, and heart rate was compared at 1,2,4 and 6 hours after the spinal anesthesia.
+The amount of ephedrine consumption was also compared in the three groups.
+Data were analyzed by Stata software.
+P˂0.05 was considered significant.

-Results: There was a statistically significant difference in the incidence of nausea and/or vomiting between the studied groups in the first hour (P=0.014).
-The incidence of nausea and/or vomiting during the first hour after surgery in the control group was 50%, in the ondansetron group, 40% and in the metoclopramide group, 22%.
-No statistically significant difference was observed between the groups in terms of the incidence of nausea and/or vomiting in the following hours.
-In addition, there was no statistically significant difference between the groups regarding the incidence of hypotension and the amount of ephedrine consumed.
+Results: The incidence of nausea and/or vomiting during the first hour after spinal anesthesia in the control group was 50%, in the ondansetron group 40%, and in the metoclopramide group 22%.
+In total, the risk of nausea and/or vomiting during the first hour after spinal anesthesia in the metoclopramide group was 56 % lower than that in the control group.
+In terms of the incidence of nausea and vomiting in the following hours, no statistically significant difference was observed between the groups (p>0.05).
+In addition, there was no statistically significant difference among the groups in terms of the incidence of hypotension and the amount of ephedrine consumed (p>0.05).

-Conclusions: Intravenous injection of metoclopramide 10 mg before spinal anaesthesia in elective cesarean section reduces the incidence of nausea and/or vomiting more than ondansetron in the first hour after the operation.
+Conclusion: Intravenous injection of metoclopramide 10 mg before spinal anesthesia in elective cesarean section reduces the incidence of nausea and/or vomiting in the first hour after spinal anesthesia more than ondansetron.

 Keywords